amandaestevez/SOFTWARE-QA/11-CATCH-ERRORS-WITH-UNIT-TESTS/README.md

     }
 ```

-- @AfterAll: It signifies a method to be executed after all test cases within a test class have finished running.
+**- @AfterAll:** It signifies a method to be executed after all test cases within a test class have finished running.

 ```java
     @AfterAll